 Executive Summary

 The June 2022 constitutional reform enabled Tokayev to run for a new term of seven years, which he triumphantly secured in an early election in November 2022.
-The mid-year referendum also reformed the electoral system of the Majilis and created the Constitutional Court.
-In mid-January 2023, President Tokayev called snap parliamentary elections for March 19, 2023.
-Altogether, six parties (instead of three, as before) entered parliament, with Amanat winning about 54% of the vote.
-In spite of slight improvements appreciated by the ODHIR, there is little expectation that the ruling party will lose its grip on power amid the growing centralization of policymaking.
-Tokayev and his close team of advisers are working to dismantle Nazarbayev’s networks of influence and replace them with their own.
+The midyear referendum also reformed the electoral system and created the Constitutional Court.
+In the March 2023 snap parliamentary elections, six parties – instead of three since 2021 – qualified for entry into the Mazhilis, with the ruling Amanat party again winning a majority of seats.
+In spite of greater formal pluralism, there is little expectation that Amanat will lose its grip on power amid the growing centralization of policymaking.
+Meanwhile, Tokayev and his inner circle have been busy dismantling Nazarbayev’s networks of influence and replacing them with their own.

-Food price inflation is a major concern in a country where a majority of households allocate a significant portion of their income to food and essential items.
-Budget deficits have persisted, and government borrowing has only slightly decreased since the peak of the pandemic.
-The riots in January 2022 can be attributed directly to deteriorating macroeconomics, along with inadequately coordinated policy decisions pertaining to historically problematic western Kazakhstan.
+Above-target inflation rates and a weak domestic currency have been major concerns in a country where most households allocate a significant portion of their income to staple foods and essential items, and where there is a high share of imports of high-value-added goods characterized by volatile prices.
+Budget deficits have persisted and government borrowing has only slightly decreased since the peak of the COVID-19 pandemic.
+The riots of January 2022 can be attributed directly to deteriorating macroeconomic conditions, along with poorly coordinated policy decisions, especially in the socially unstable western regions of Kazakhstan.

 History and Characteristics

-Kazakhstan is arguably one of the most successful post-Soviet republics in terms of making the transition from a centralized economy to a relatively free market.
-After a steep economic downturn, Kazakhstan achieved economic growth for the first time in 1996 and maintained it for 10 years.
-The discovery of the giant Kashagan oil field off the Caspian shore in July 2000 marked the beginning of a new chapter in the country’s economic history.
-A new deal was brokered in 2008 to the clear advantage of Kazakhstan’s government.
-Kazakhstan set up a national oil fund in January 2001 to reduce its vulnerability to price swings in world energy markets and to accumulate funds for future generations.
+Kazakhstan is arguably one of the most successful post-Soviet republics with regard to the transition from a centralized economy to a relatively free market.
+After a steep economic downturn, Kazakhstan achieved economic growth for the first time in 1996 and maintained steady growth for 10 years.
+The discovery of the giant Kashagan oilfield off the Caspian shore in July 2000 marked the beginning of a new chapter in the nation’s economic history.
+A major deal was signed in 2008 with an international consortium.
+Kazakhstan established a national oil fund in January 2001 to reduce its vulnerability to price swings in world energy markets and to accumulate reserves for future generations.

-In May 2007, parliament approved an unprecedented legislative change, lifting the two-term restriction on the presidency and allowing Nazarbayev to be president for life.
-At the same time, the president was granted the official position of heading the ruling Nur Otan Party, further strengthening the presidency at the expense of the government, parliament and civil society.
-Presidential authority was also enhanced by increasing the number of senators from seven to 15 and incorporating nine members of parliament into the Assembly of the People of Kazakhstan, a consultative body with nominal powers.
+In May 2007, parliament approved unprecedented legislative changes, lifting the two-term restriction on the presidency and allowing Nazarbayev to serve as president for life.
+At the same time, he was granted the chairmanship of the ruling Nur Otan Party, further strengthening the presidential office at the expense of the government, parliament and civil society.
+Presidential authority was also enhanced by increasing the number of senators appointed by the head of state from seven to 15.

-In December 2011, at least 14 protesters were killed by the police while demanding unpaid danger money, higher wages and better working conditions.
-Kazakhstan experienced its first-ever suicide bombing that same year, in the western oil city of Aktobe, with another attempted suicide bombing occurring later the same year in Atyrau, also in the west.
-Additional acts of terrorism took place in 2012 and 2016, revealing Kazakhstan’s vulnerability in the face of a deteriorating socioeconomic situation.
-In response to the economic downturn that began in 2014 when oil prices started to decline, the Kazakhstan government implemented urgent anti-crisis measures by injecting billions of dollars into the troubled banking, agriculture and construction sectors.
+In December 2011, at least 14 protesters were killed by police while demanding unpaid danger money, higher wages and better working conditions.
+Kazakhstan experienced its first suicide bombing that same year in the western oil city of Aktobe, with another attempted suicide bombing occurring later in 2011 in Atyrau, also in the west.
+Additional acts of terrorism took place in 2012 and 2016, revealing Kazakhstan’s vulnerability amid a deteriorating socioeconomic situation.
+In response to the economic downturn that began in 2014 when oil prices started to decline, the Kazakhstani government implemented urgent anti-crisis measures by injecting billions of dollars into the troubled banking, agriculture and construction sectors.

-The country’s 2017 constitutional reform reallocated a certain number of responsibilities from the presidency to the government and parliament, thereby boosting the latter two’s autonomy.
-However, none of these otherwise significant changes have been implemented in practice.
-In March 2019, Nazarbayev abruptly resigned, leaving the door open for a much-awaited succession.
-Senate Speaker Kassym-Jomart Tokayev inherited the top job and was elected for a five-year term in an early election of June 2019.
-The lower chamber of parliament was renewed in January 2021, with Nur Otan still chaired by Nazarbayev, maintaining a majority of seats and full control over the agendas of two minor winning parties.
+The country’s 2017 constitutional reform shifted some responsibilities from the presidency to the government and parliament, thereby boosting the autonomy of the latter two entities.
+However, none of these significant changes had any practical impact.
+In March 2019, Nazarbayev abruptly resigned, opening the way for a long-anticipated succession.
+Senate Speaker Kassym-Jomart Tokayev assumed the top office and was elected to a five-year term in an early election in June 2019.
+The lower chamber of parliament was renewed in January 2021, with Nur Otan, still chaired by Nazarbayev, maintaining a majority of seats and full control over the agendas of the two minor winning parties.

 Political Transformation